Wiz-IO/platform-quectel/README.md

 **A few words in the beginning**
 * Version: 1.0.0
-* Frameworks: OpenCPU ( M66, MC60, BC66 ), Arduino ( BC66) ... next other OpenLinux, ThreadX
+* Frameworks: now OpenCPU ( M66, MC60, BC66 ), Arduino ( BC66 ) ... next OpenLinux, ThreadX
 * Modules: now M66, M26, MC60, MC20 BC66, BC26 ... next BG96, EC21, EC25 ...

 **it should look like this...**